dokku/dokku-letsencrypt/README.md

 ```
 $ dokku letsencrypt:help
-    letsencrypt <app>                       Enable or renew letsencrypt certificate for app
+    letsencrypt:apply <app>                 Enable or renew letsencrypt certificate for app
     letsencrypt:auto-renew                  Auto-renew all apps secured by letsencrypt if renewal is necessary
     letsencrypt:auto-renew <app>            Auto-renew app if renewal is necessary
     letsencrypt:cleanup <app>               Cleanup stale certificates and configurations